BSc Applied Anatomy (B112)

 Course structure

-In year one you will study Anatomical Sciences, which explore the principles of vertebrate design with an emphasis on structure-function relationships and comparative anatomy.
-Alongside these units you will also study Physiology, Functional Neuroanatomy, and Introduction to Neuroscience.
+In year one you will study Anatomical Sciences, which explores the principles of vertebrate design with an emphasis on structure-function relationships and comparative anatomy.
+Alongside these units, you will also study Physiology, Functional Neuroanatomy, and Introduction to Neuroscience.

 In year two you will further your existing anatomical knowledge with detailed prosection-based units, Human Anatomy and Vet Anatomy.
 You will have the rare opportunity to undertake a full body dissection.
 You will also apply your existing anatomical knowledge in the context of diagnostic imaging of normal and abnormal tissue through a variety of diagnostic imaging modalities.

 In year three you follow a seminar-based unit where you will be actively involved in expert-led discussion of the latest anatomical research.
 The teaching explores two key themes; normal function of, and aging and dysfunction of, the mammalian body.
-The highlight of this year is an original research project where you are able to choose a topic which potentially supports your interests and career aspirations.
+The highlight of this year is an original research project where you can choose a topic which potentially supports your interests and career aspirations.

 Entry requirements